LVPlayground/playground/javascript/entities/README.md

 Tests are welcome to create entities as they please: they will be represented using mocked versions instead, which have additional functionality available to them to fake certain events.

+Entities created in tests are especially pedantic and validate every possible value, throwing exceptions when a bug might occur during the regular gamemode.

 ## Actors
 Actors are static, name-less pedestrians that stand at a given position.
-They can be made invulnerable, and can move according to an animation.
+They can be made vulnerable, and can move according to an animation.
 Up to a thousand actors may be created.

 They are represented by the [Actor](actor.js) object, managed by the [ActorManager] (actor_manager.js).
 Tests use the [MockActor](test/mock_actor.js) instead.